Published: January 4, 2020The change is live with immediate effect

 On top of that, they’re now closing down their Facebook page.
 Looking at their Twitter account it’s not been updated since February 2nd 2018, meaning it’s been almost 2 years at the time of publishing this story.
 They were never particularly active on their before, but at least do a tweet telling people you’re not currently maintaining your Twitter profile, it doesn’t look good to suddenly disappear.

 For a company clearly terrible at sending emails about things that are hugely important, at least have a member of staff take the two minutes it takes to do a tweet now and again.
 If people need to go looking for communication from an organisation, Twitter is a place they will check.

 Would I recommend Spare5?

-Based on my experience over the last few years I couldn’t possibly recommend Spare5 to anyone who is thinking of joining, as it stands right now.
-There’s far better companies to go with for micro-tasks, such as Clickworker, OneSpace, Microworkers, PrizeRebel, Appen, and others.
-It’s important to say Spare5 never failed to pay me while I was a member.
-But earnings have always been low.
+Based on the experience over the last few years it’s impossible to recommend Spare5 to anyone who is thinking of joining, as it stands right now.
+There are far better companies to go with for micro-tasks, such as Clickworker, OneSpace, Microworkers, PrizeRebel, Appen, and others.
+It’s important to say Spare5 never failed to payout.
+But earnings have always been very low.
 And actions speak louder than words.
-The way they’ve treated members multiple times now speaks volumes in my opinion.
+The way they’ve treated members multiple times now speaks volumes.

-I want this company to do well.
-I want all companies in this sector to succeed.
-But as things stand, in my opinion, the pattern is clear in the way they treat people.
+It’d be great to see this company do well.
+But as things stand, the pattern is clear in the way they treat people.
 Let’s hope they can turn things around.
 You make your own mind up.
-But to me, if you’re from one of the countries they do still allow members from, be very careful, don’t trust them due to their track record, and always withdraw your cash as soon as you can.
+But if you’re from one of the countries they do still allow members from, be very careful.
+Don’t trust them due to their track record and always withdraw your cash as soon as you can.

-I hope in the future to do more articles on Spare5 saying how things have changed and they’re accepting members globally again and doing great.
-But I’m not holding my breath that will happen unfortunately.
+We hope in the future to publish more articles about Spare5 on MoneyCortex saying how things have changed and they’re accepting members globally again and doing great.
+But let’s not hold our breath.